mozilla-mobile/mozilla-vpn-client/README.md

 There are two ways to build the project on iOS, using the legacy Qt build system `qmake` and we have also added experimental support for `cmake`.

+> **Note**: Due to lack of low level networking support, it is not possible to turn on
+> the VPN from the iOS simulator in XCode.

 #### Building with QMake

 1. On iOS, we compile the app using